Keystage 3 Overview

 For their other lessons Year 7 pupils are taught in groups of approximately 20 for the practical subjects: Art, Design and Technology, Physical Education and Music.
 Pupils are also familiarised with the use of the school library.

 Setting in Years 8 and 9

 There is a deliberate design to the groupings in Year 7, and this becomes more formal in Years 8 and 9.
-Setting in Mathematics, Science and Computing continues with Science joining this arrangement and introduced for English, French, Geography, History and RE.
+Setting in Mathematics and Computing continues with Science joining this arrangement and introduced for English, French, Geography, History and RE.
 There is some flexibility here to allow some of the subjects to set independently of the full ‘curriculum block’.
 Setting allows groups to follow the right work at the right pace.
 The number of groups in each year also gives us the flexibility to match the curriculum’s demands with each pupil’s strengths and needs.
 Some pupils are given the chance to study Spanish as an additional language.
 However, as a response to the pandemic most classes, except in Mathematics, Computing and Science are mixed ability.